Supervised Contrastive Learning for Detecting Anomalous Driving Behaviours from Multimodal Videos: Results

 \subsection{Statistical Testing}

-To understand the overall performance improvement of the three modifications, we performed the Friedman’s post-hoc test with Bergmann and Hommel’s correction \cite{calvo2016scmamp, scmamp, statspackage}.
+To understand the overall performance improvement of the proposed method, we performed the Friedman’s post-hoc test with Bergmann and Hommel’s correction \cite{calvo2016scmamp, scmamp, statspackage}.
 This test computes the p-value for each pair of algorithms corrected for multiple testing using Bergman and Hommel’s correction.
-Table \ref{tab:stats_roc_our_method} shows the (AUC ROC) comparison between different combinations of loss, projection head, and labelling across nine modalities.
+Table \ref{tab:stats_roc_our_method} shows the (AUC ROC) comparison between different combinations of loss, projection head, and labeling across nine modalities.
 The significant differences (p-value $< 0.05$) are shown in bold and highlighted cells.
-From Table \ref{tab:stats_roc_our_method}, we infer the following: \begin{itemize} \item The performance of modified loss with the presence of the projection head and manual labelling is statistically different than original loss and original labelling (irrespective of projection head) and modified loss with projection head and original labelling. \item The modified loss with manual labelling (irrespective of projection head) is statistically different than modified loss with projection head and original labelling.
+From Table \ref{tab:stats_roc_our_method}, we infer the following: \begin{itemize} \item The performance of the proposed loss with the presence of the projection head and manual labeling is statistically different than original loss and original labeling (irrespective of projection head) and proposed loss with projection head and original labeling. \item The proposed loss with manual labeling (irrespective of projection head) is statistically different than proposed loss with projection head and original labeling.

 \item Within original loss, each combination performs statistically similar. \end{itemize}